Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

-# PSoC&trade; 4: MSCLP multi-touch mutual-capacitance touchpad tuning
+# PSoC&trade; 4: MSCLP multitouch mutual-capacitance touchpad tuning

 This code example demonstrates how to use the CAPSENSE&trade; middleware to detect two finger touch positions on a mutual-capacitance-based touchpad widget in PSoC&trade; 4 devices with multi sense converter low power (MSCLP).